Sedliště (Frýdek-Místek District): Geography

-Sedliště lies in the historical region of Cieszyn Silesia.
-It is located on the border between the Ostrava Basin and the Moravian-Silesian Foothills.
+Sedliště is located about 3 km north of Frýdek-Místek and 10 km southeast of Ostrava.
+It lies on the border between the Ostrava Basin and the Moravian-Silesian Foothills, in the historical region of Cieszyn Silesia.
+The highest point is the hill Černá zem at 374 m above sea level.

 History

 The creation of the village was a part of a larger settlement campaign taking place in the late 13th century on the territory of what will be later known as Upper Silesia.
 Sedliště was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as Sedlicz.

 Politically Sedliště belonged initially to the Duchy of Teschen, ruled by a local branch of Piast dynasty.
 In 1327 the duchy became a fee of Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.

 Sedliště became a seat of a Catholic parish, mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of Teschen deaconry as Czedlicz.

 In 1573 it was sold as one of 16 villages and the town of Frýdek and formed a state country split from the Duchy of Teschen.

-After World War I and fall of Austria-Hungary it became a part of Czechoslovakia.
-In March 1939 it became a part of Protectorate of Bohemia and Moravia.
+After World War I and fall of Austria-Hungary, the municipality became a part of Czechoslovakia.
+In March 1939, it became a part of Protectorate of Bohemia and Moravia.
 After World War II it was restored to Czechoslovakia.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.